storyprotocol/documentation/docs/CONCEPTS/dispute-module/uma-arbitration-policy.md

 When raising a dispute or making a counter dispute both parties can submit dispute evidence.
 Overall, the dispute evidence refers to a text document that UMA will use/read to make a judgement on the dispute.

 * General dispute evidence document characteristics
-  * It should be a text document uploaded on IPFS
+  * It should be a text document
+  * It should be uploaded on IPFS
   * It should not take the reviewer more than 2 hours to review the dispute evidence document - the reviewer's time is limited and the evidence could be deemed invalid if it would take too much time to review.
 Best efforts will be applied to solve a dispute but please keep it concise to have your dispute evidence be valid.

 <br />